Researchers Find New Use for Old Drug

 Don’t Wait for the World to Change: Start Treatment Today

 Waiting for the world to change is no way to beat addiction.
 If you struggle to control your meth use, taking action now provides a better path to sobriety than waiting for new treatments.
 Professional meth addiction treatment starts with quality medical detox.
-Come to Serenity House Detox to see how amazing life after addiction can really be.
+Come to Serenity House Detox & Recovery to see how amazing life after addiction can really be.